 1. Layers – The weather in northern Spain varies greatly from region to region and you have to pack accordingly.
-The north is much more green, wet and chilly than from the dry, hot sunny Spain most people imagine, but we also have many blue sky days scattered in making packing much harder.
+The north is much greener, wet, and chilly than the dry, hot sunny Spain most people imagine, but we also have many blue-sky days scattered in making packing much harder.
 The trick is layers.
 And I mean a lot of layers.

 Spaniards love this method of dressing, especially believing that any exposed area from the chin down between November and April will lead directly to illness.
 I frequently see my coworkers wearing turtlenecks, long-sleeve shirts and sweaters, all at the same time.
 Bring a warm jacket, not a heavy winter coat; or a light thin jacket.
 I have a nice leather coat I wear just about everywhere in the spring.

 2. Scarves – This goes for both men and women.
 Remember we are in Europe after all.
 Scarves are an essential part of the European dress code from babies to grandparents.
 You will almost never see someone in Spain without a scarf, except for in the high heat of summer.
 Scarves are perfect for spring in northern Spain when days can be warm and nights are cold.
 You can wear one straight on your flight too, so you don’t have to worry about taking up luggage space.
 Or if you’re me, three.

-3. Rain - It rains a lot in Northern Spain in the spring.
+3. Rain – It rains a lot in northern Spain in the spring.
 Make sure you pack a good umbrella, and maybe a water-proof jacket.
 But most importantly, water-proof shoes.
 Traveling around Spain means a lot of time outside, walking around crumbly old cities and exploring the beautiful countryside.
 Having dry feet is crucial.
 You don’t want to be miserable with cold, soggy feet as you tour around.
 When I visited Pompeii, in Italy, it rained nonstop all day, and I was wearing ballet flats.
 My pervading memory of that day is not how cool Pompeii was, but how uncomfortable my feet were.
 Don’t let that happen to you!